MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ### About the airline data set

 *AirlineDemoSmall.csv* is the data set used in this tutorial.
 It is a subset of a data set containing information on flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 The *AirlineDemoSmall.csv* file contains three columns of data: *ArrDelay*, *CRSDepTime*, and *DayOfWeek*.
 There are a total of 600,000 rows in the data file.

+### About data storage in Microsoft R

+In Microsoft R, you can work with in-memory data as a *data frame*, or save it to disk as an *XDF file*.

+A data frame is the fundamental data structure in R and is fully supported in R Server.
+It is tabular, composed of rows and columns, where columns contain variables and the first row, called the *header*, stores column names.
+Subsequent rows provide data values for each variable associated with a single observation.
+A data frame is a temporary data structure, created when you load some data.
+It exists only for the duration of the session.

+An .xdf file is a binary file format native to Microsoft R, used for compressing and persisting data on disk.
+On distributed file systems like Hadoop's HDFS, XDF files can store data in multiple physical files to accommodate very large data sets.
+The organization of an XDF file is column-based, one column per variable, which is highly efficient for calculations based on individual variables.
+You can load subsets of the data for targeted analysis .
+Additionally, .xdf files include precomputed metadata, which is immediately available with no additional processing.

+Because statistics and predictive analytics is formed around variables, the ability to perform read-write operations on individual variables is key to computational efficiency.

 ## Check the working directory